plexus/chestnut/README.md

 Choice of UI library:

-- `+vanilla` Don't include Om, use this if you intend to use some other view library.
+- `+vanilla` Don't include Reagent, use this if you intend to use some other view library.
-- `+om-next` Use om.next, instead of legacy Om.
+- `+om-next` Use om.next, instead of Reagent.
-- `+reagent` Use Reagent instead of Om.
 - `+re-frame` Use Reagent and re-frame.
-- `+rum` Use Rum instead of Om.
+- `+rum` Use Rum instead of Reagent.

 Choice of CSS style: